rustequal/recface/README.md

 </pre>

 - Connect to Nano via VNC client.
 The video from the camera should be displayed on the screen and face detection should work.
 If not, see the "Troubleshooting" section.
-- Connect to network share "images" via samba.
+- Connect to network share "images" via SMB protocol.
 For example:
   - on Windows: \\\\192.168.179.21
   - on MacOS: smb://192.168.179.21